simingf/windows-setup/README.md

 -Refer to this guide: https://www.deviantart.com/niivu/art/Installing-Windows-Themes-UPDATED-708835586\
 -UXPatcher to force Windows to accept external themes\
--7tsp to install system icons\
+-7tsp to apply system icons\
 -OldNewExplorer to modify explorer appearance\
 -Search for themes on Deviant Art (niivu has many good themes)\
 -For niivu themes, NA refers to displaying path in explorer